MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/authentication.md

 ---
 layout: LandingPage
 title: Authentication and sign-in
-description: Signing-in an Xbox Live user in your title. ms.assetid: 7a9dfb3c-1ccc-4948-a218-37101069c91a ms.date: 04/04/2017
+description: Signing-in an Xbox Live user in your game. ms.assetid: 7a9dfb3c-1ccc-4948-a218-37101069c91a ms.date: 04/04/2017
 ms.topic: article